WaverlyCole/FE-Compatibility-VoidSb-/README.md

 # FE-Compatibility

-# THIS IS BROKEN DUE TO THE ROBLOX LUAU UPDATE
+# THIS IS NO LONGER MAINTAINED

 This will translate traditional LocalScripts to be compatible with the new FE requirements.